Reading Time: 10 minutes

-A high monetary value score means a customer is one of the highest spending customers of your brand.
+A high monetary value score means a customer is the highest purchase history of your brand.
 Monetary value score can be graded on custom-built filters like spent more than Rs.10,000/30,000/50,0000 and so on, depending on the nature of the business.

 All the above criteria can be graded on a scale of 1 to 5, with 5 being the best score you could assign a customer.
-It is also critical to specify an appropriate range for each grade, in order to create groupings of customers with similar buying behavior.
+It is also critical to specify an appropriate range for each grade, in order to create a customer group with a similar or a particular behavior.

-The RFM model is built on transactions between the user and the business, to create a robust data-backed method based on hard numbers.
+The RFM analysis model is built on transactions between the customer and the business, to create a robust data-backed method based on hard numbers.
 This customer data is graded, further analyzed, and then segmented in order to engage customers as distinct groups.
-This model helps businesses effectively analyze the past buying behavior of each customer, to predict and shape future customer interactions.
+This model helps businesses effectively analyze the past buying behavior of each customer, to predict and shape future customer behavior.

-Traditional methods of segmentation, used by market research companies before the advent of data analytics, use variables like demographic and psychographic factors to group their customers.
-Researchers always utilize sample audiences to predict population behavior, which reduces market researchers’ ability to predict user behavior of niche consumer sets and specific customers.
+Traditional methods of customer segmentation, used by market research companies before the advent of data analytics, used variables like demographic and psychographic factors to group their customers.
+Researchers always utilize sample audiences to predict population behavior, which reduces market researchers’ ability in predicting future customer behavior of niche customer groups.

 RFM modeling increases a business’ ability to prevent churn by using fundamental marketing principles of segmentation, targeting, and positioning, which help understand the following:

-Segmentation allows you to divide potential customers into distinct groups allowing businesses to talk to them separately.
+Customer segmentation allows you to divide potential customer groups allowing businesses to talk to them separately.
 It helps answer the questions:

-Targeting involves understanding the routines and user behavior of these segments, allowing you to consider and choose the ideal way to speak to them.
+Targeting involves understanding the routines and customer behavior of these segments, allowing you to consider and choose the ideal way to speak to them.
 It helps answer the questions:

 Positioning helps you understand how to talk about your product/service, in order to maximize customer lifetime value.
 It helps answer the question:

-The RFM model allows businesses to gain key customer insights, through convenient data collection, and frame business strategy with those insights at the heart of every decision.
+The RFM model allows businesses to gain key customer actionable insights, through convenient valuable insights, and frame business strategy with those insights at the heart of every decision.
 The model allows the business to gain perspective on what their brand means to the existing customers, helps businesses manage customer perceptions, and also translates positive sentiment into purchase opportunities.

 RFM traces its origin back to 1995 when it was cited by Bult and Wansbeek in an issue of Marketing Science.
-Used in the context of direct mail, it showcased how the three criteria could be used to better estimate demand, reducing costs on printing and shipping, leading to enhanced returns.
+Used in the context of direct mail, it showcased how the three criteria could be used to better estimate demand, reduce costs on printing and shipping, and lead to enhanced returns.
 With the rising sophistication of computing power, RFM has become easier to apply in businesses due to the computerized customer histories of today.

-The RFM model is linked with the famous Pareto Principle, which says that 80% of total results are driven by the top 20% causes.
+The model is linked with the famous Pareto Principle, which says that 80% of total results are driven by the top 20% of causes.
 When applied to marketing, it means that 80% of your total sales are likely to come from your top 20% of customers.
-Regular customers will always be high contributors to business revenue, and hence the retention of those customers is highly critical for business performance.
+Regular customers will always be high contributors to business monetary value, and hence that customer segmentation is highly critical for business performance.

 Low churn rates are the easiest way to maintain and grow business, as it enables a reliance on customer satisfaction, and also the creation of positive word of mouth by customers.
-The RFM model helps businesses create unique customer journeys for different customer segments, creating value for customers and establishing loyalty and trust.
+Now, with the RFM model, each segment customers can have their own customer journeys based on personalization.
+This helps create value and establish loyalty and trust.

 The digital world is a buyer’s market, with a plethora of options available to a user at their fingertips.
 Brands are constantly jostling and fighting for a share of the customer’s wallet and attention.
 In such an atmosphere, understanding customer behavior and segmenting them into distinct groups, help businesses focus their marketing efforts on relevant customers.